awslabs/live-streaming-with-automated-multi-language-subtitling/README.md

 Live Streaming with Automated Multi-Language Subtitling is a GitHub project that automatically generates multi-language subtitles for live events.

-This project uses Amazon Machine Learning (ML) services for transcription and translation.
-This implementation provides subtitles not to be confused with captions that are used for broadcast television.
+This sample code uses Amazon Machine Learning (ML) services for transcription and translation.
+This sample provides subtitles not to be confused with captions that are used for broadcast television.

 ## On this Page
 - [Live Streaming with Automated Multi-Language Subtitling](#live-streaming-with-automated-multi-language-subtitling)